keystonejs/keystone/docs/quick-start/getting-started.md

 ### A GraphQL API

 Both your application and the admin UI are powered by a GraphQL API.
-KeystoneJS provides a web interface for this API at
+KeystoneJS provides a web interface for this API at this URL:

 <pre>
 	<code>